Building Cultural Competency

-As a Jesuit university, we set a high bar: to educate and care for the whole person, across differences that span gender, beliefs, ethnicity, sexual identity and more.
-We work to instill a deep sense of belonging and respect in everyone at Saint Joseph’s — to that end, all faculty and incoming students attend training sessions to understand and avoid the influence of unconscious bias.
+Saint Joseph’s University prioritizes diversity and inclusion and considers it central to the University’s mission.
+As a Jesuit university, we set a high bar: to educate and care for the whole person, across all aspects of identity.
+We work to instill a deep sense of belonging and respect for each member of the community — to that end, all constituents have a role and responsibility in creating and maintaining an atmosphere of inclusive excellence that celebrates our diverse backgrounds, identities, beliefs, and perspectives.

 Reaching Higher: Creating a More Diverse, Inclusive Community